Clerk (1989 film)

-Clerk is a 1989 Indian Hindi-language action thriller film written, produced and directed by Manoj Kumar and starring Manoj Kumar alongside an ensemble cast including Rekha, Anita Raj, Shashi Kapoor, Rajendra Kumar, Ashok Kumar, Prem Chopra and Sonu Walia.
-Pakistani actors Mohammed Ali and Zeba also appear in their first and only Hindi film.
-This was the last film Manoj Kumar directed that had him in the leading role.
+Clerk is a 1989 Indian Hindi-language action thriller film written, produced and directed by Manoj Kumar and starring Manoj Kumar alongside an ensemble cast including Rekha, Anita Raj, Shashi Kapoor, Rajendra Kumar, Ashok Kumar, Prem Chopra, Sonu Walia, Rajiv Goswami, along with Pakistani actors Mohammed Ali & Zeba in their only Hindi film appearances.
+It was the last film Manoj Kumar directed that had him in the leading role.

 Plot synopsis

 The film is a story of an honest clerk, Bharat (Manoj Kumar), who along with his family faces immense difficulties owing to their poverty.
 The plot revolves around the circumstances which force him to become corrupt.
 In the end, he repents and becomes honest again — while also saving his nation from anti-nationals.